proofit404/stories/docs/why.rst

 ==============

-The main problem with both approaches - it is completely unclear what the application actually do.
+The main problem with both approaches - it is completely unclear what the application actually does.
 What problems it is trying to solve?

 Most frameworks are busy with forms, serializers, transport layers, field mappings.
 And all these implementation details are not the